 Prefer to speak to us about your energy switch?
 Call our UK-based Energy Experts for free on:

-Dual fuel plans sometimes work out to be the cheapest way to pay for your gas and electricity supply.
+A dual fuel tariff can sometimes work out to be the cheapest way to pay for your gas and electricity supply.

 If you use both gas and electricity in your home, you can choose to combine these into one energy bill by opting for a dual fuel tariff.